deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 metadata:
   name: my-dashboard
 spec:
-  folder: My folder # The folder where the custom dashboard will be located
+  folder: My folder # The folder where the custom dashboard will be located.
   definition: |
     {
       "annotations": {